allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 >
 >[rfc7231](https://tools.ietf.org/html/rfc7231#section-6.5.9)

-And guess what... the bug suddenly disappeared!
-The map worked great again and all map tile requests finished successfully with the `200` response.
+And guess what...
+Just as I finished debugging, the bug suddenly disappeared!
+The map worked great again and all map tile requests finished successfully with `200` response code.

 ![mitmproxy](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_200.png)

-I lost the bug, but at least I had network communication dump in mitmproxy.
-The only thing I could do at that point, was to take a closer look at it.
+I lost the bug, but at least I had a network communication dump in mitmproxy.
+The only thing I could do at that point was to take a closer look at it.

 At first glance, the map tile request contained nothing extraordinary.
-Simply, everything one could expect:
+Just everything one could expect:

 ```